Otto Wächter: Post-war life and death

 Following the defeat of Germany, Wächter remained with the staff of the 1st Division of the Ukrainian National Army until 10 May.
 He left them near Tamsweg in the Salzburg mountain district to avoid being taken prisoner and inevitable extradition to the Soviet Union.
 Together with a young member of the 24th Waffen-Gebirgs-(Karstjäger-) Division of the Waffen-SS, he successfully hid for four years, sustained by his wife who supplied both men with food and equipment from secret pick-up points.
 In the spring of 1949, Wächter crossed the border to South Tyrol in Italy where he met his wife and his elder children for the last time.

-On 24 April 1949, he arrived in Rome, where, through pro-Nazi Bishop Alois Hudal, rector of the Teutonic College of Santa Maria dell'Anima, he found rudimentary accommodation in the clerical institute “Vigna Pia” on the southern outskirts of Rome under the name of Alfredo Reinhardt.
+On 24 April 1949, he arrived in Rome, where, through pro-Nazi Bishop Alois Hudal, rector of the Teutonic College of Santa Maria dell'Anima, he found rudimentary accommodation in the clerical institute "Vigna Pia" on the southern outskirts of Rome under the name of Alfredo Reinhardt.
 In June, he took part in an Italian film, playing the part of an actor and was in the process of collecting information about a flight to South America.
 As a result of his daily morning swim in the polluted Tiber, he appeared jaundiced on 3 July.
 On 9 July, he was taken to Santo Spirito Hospital near the Vatican where Wächter revealed his true identity.
 He received last rites from Hudal in the evening of 13 July and died the next morning.
-He died, most likely, of Leptospirosis (Weil's disease).
+He died, most likely, of leptospirosis (Weil's disease), although it has been alleged by Hudal that he was poisoned.

-Historical controversy

-Although Otto Wächter was undeniably a primary perpetrator of the Holocaust and a leader of the Jewish extermination campaign, his son, Horst, claims his father was "a good Nazi".
-Horst has appeared in an episode of the PBS television series, Independent Lens, entitled "My Nazi Legacy: What Our Fathers Did", and has also been interviewed by multiple news sources in an attempt to change his father’s legacy.
-Horst claims his father "was against the racial ideology of putting other races below Aryan Germans" and maintains he never made an anti-Semitic speech.
-Horst believes that his father "was an unwilling cog in the Nazi killing machine," and "became doomed and murdered for something he never planned and executed himself."

-Despite Horst Wächter’s claims of his father's innocence, they have been refuted by considerable evidence.
+Dealing of the Wächter family with the history

+His son, Horst, has claimed that his father "was against the racial ideology of putting other races below Aryan Germans" and maintains he never made an anti-Semitic speech.
+He has described him as "an unwilling cog in the Nazi killing machine," and "became doomed and murdered for something he never planned and executed himself."
+His claims have been refuted by considerable evidence.
 This includes family photo albums held by Horst himself at his home, Schloss Hagenberg (near Mistelbach, Lower Austria; the albums feature pictures of Otto Wächter with Adolf Hitler, Heinrich Himmler, Hans Frank and Joseph Goebbels, and a book with the inscription "With my best wishes on your birthday, —H. Himmler, 8 July 1944."
 These personal mementos place Wächter among the inner circles of the Nazi party, and at the heart of its day-to-day operations.